 Wall and ceiling cracks are usually caused by building settlement, deflection or warping of wood structural elements, or small seasonal movements of building components due to temperature and humidity variations.
 Seasonal movements will make some cracks regularly open and close; these may be filled with a flexible, paintable sealant, but otherwise cannot be effectively repaired.
 Cracks due to settlement, deflection, or warping can be repaired if movement has stopped, as is often the case.
 Large wall and ceiling cracks may indicate structural problems.
-See Sections 4.1 through 4.3 for cracks associated with structural wood framing problems.
+See Sections 4.1 through 4.3 for cracks associated with masonry wall problems and Section 4.5 for cracks associated with structural wood framing problems.